Thank you for your enquiry, one of our team will be in touch soon.

 This quick video shows the tell tale signs of penetrating damp from outside a property.

 Penetrating damp (or moisture ingress as it is often known by) is a damp issue that can affect walls at all levels of a property.
 It can quickly saturate a wall and penetrate through to the inner walls.
 You can generally tell if you have a penetrating damp issue on your walls by examining the outside of the property to look for defective water management systems such as broken guttering or pipes.
 Defective pointing and plumbing can also be a common reason for penetrating damp appearing on walls.

 Internally, evidence of penetrating damp on walls can include damp patches that never seem to dry out, damaged plaster, water marks on masonry and damp musty smells.

 To find out more and to resolve a penetrating damp issue, visit the following web pages:

-The damp on walls guide above is only a general guide to help you identify the particular damp issue you are having on your walls.
-Certainly, for a more in-depth investigation, we would always recommend you speak to a damp treatment specialist.
+The information above is only a general guide to help you identify particular damp issues.
+For a more in-depth investigation, we would always recommend a survey from a damp treatment specialist.

-To speak to a damp specialist, call 0800 65 22 678 or click to find your local branch to speak to your local team with your area.
+To speak to a damp specialist, call 0800 65 22 678 or click to find your local branch.
 Alternatively, you can contact us online using our contact form and we will forward your enquiry to the local team.

 WHY CHOOSE WISE PROPERTY CARE